Zuehlke/aws-cloudformation-tutorial/readme.md

 ![simple_mockup](images/simple_overview.png)

-### Description
+## Description
 For building the infrastructure we will use four different AWS services:
 - *Elastic Load Balancing (ELB)* used to distribute the traffic to the web servers behind it.- *Elastic Compute Cloud (EC2)*, two virtual Linux servers called Amazon Linux.
 The Tomcat web server and Spring Boot application will be installed on each virtual server.- *Relational Database Service (RDS)* providing a MySQL database.
 The Spring Boot application relies on this database. - *Security groups* used to control the network traffic like firewall.
-With security groups, we will configure the load balancer so that it only accepts request on port 443 from the internet, the virtual servers accept connections from outside on port 22 (SSH) and connections on port 80 only from the load balancer.
+With security groups, we will configure the load balancer so that it only accepts request on port 443 from the internet, the virtual servers accept connections from outside on port 22 (SSH) and connections on port 8080 only from the load balancer.
 MySQL only accepts connections on port 3306 from the virtual servers.
+- *VPC* to keep instances accessible only by each other or by the load balancer.

-## Template
+## CloudFormation Template
 A template is a JSON or YAML formatted text file that describes the AWS infrastructure.
 We will use  the JSON format for building our infrastructure.
+A template provides the following characteristics:

+- Create a complete stack
+- Replace components/resources as updates without losing data (auto-migration)
+- Custom parameters (environment variables)
+- Manage deployments
+- Manageable over the cli or the webinterface

+## Main components

-The template is divided in several sections.
+The template is divided into several sections.

 ```json
 {